Health Care Guide Information

 Lymph node biopsy:

 The exact diagnosis of it is done by testing a small piece of the swollen lymph node.
-Based on which lymphoma diagnosis is made and types are defined, either it is Hodgkin’s or non-Hodgkin’s.
+Based on the type of cells and changes in the lymphocytes, the diagnosis is made, and the types are differentiated; it is either Hodgkin’s or non-Hodgkin’s.
+Furthermore, the lymph nodes are swollen in some other infectious diseases, such as tuberculosis, so the biopsy gives the exact diagnosis.
+So, the gold standard test in diagnosing lymphoma is a lymph node biopsy.

 CT scan or PET SCAN:

 Scanning is done for the severity and staging of the disease.
-So, that treatment could be planned.
+So, that treatment could be planned according to the stage of the disease and involvement of vital organs such as the liver, lungs, brain, and the abdomen.
+It gives options to the treating physician/ oncologist.

 Bone marrow biopsy: